“Human Rights is a Tool that Can Be Used for Driving Change”

 “To engage young and educated lawyers who want to devote themselves to human rights is important.
 It is our privilege to award scholarships through the Gerald and Monica Nagler Foundation in order to strengthen Civil Rights Defenders’ important human rights work,” said Gerald Nagler.

-Would you like to apply to the traineeship?
+Would you like to apply for the traineeship?

 The application period for 2020 is closed.
 If you want to know more about the traineeship, contact us at firstname.lastname@example.org.
 Please note that the traineeship requires you to be able to speak and write Swedish fluently.